smeenka/rust-examples/nucleo-G070/README.md

 * bad cases where the frame size is not correct between master and slave
 * one good case for the master write_read with subaddressing

+Cargo.toml:

     [dependencies.stm32g0xx-hal]
-default-features = false
-features = ["rt", "stm32g070", "i2c-blocking"]
+    features = ["rt", "stm32g070"]

-## test_rtic_i2c_master test_rtic_i2c_slave
+## test_rtic_i2c_master and test_rtic_i2c_slave

 This test should be used with 2 (nucleo) boards with i2c connected.
-You have to check if uart is correct, as I use one nucleo board, and one board of my onw with different setting.
+You have to check if uart is correct, as I use one nucleo board, and a board  with different uart settings.
 On one board load the master test:
 *  cargo embed --example test_rtic_i2c_master
 On the other board load the slave test